-“Often what I’m really striving for is the expression of an idea or story and gravitate towards the medium that feels best suited for delivery and expression of the message,” Laura says.
+“Often what I’m really striving for is the expression of an idea or story and gravitate towards the medium that feels best suited for delivery of the message,” Laura says.
 This expression most often takes the form of music, narrative (performative and written), or textiles and fibers–or even a full combination of all three.

 Erindale Tapestry Studio is reflective of the whole triune of engagement but especially encompasses the textile component.
 Tucked on her family’s Century Farm in rural, northern Wisconsin is her studio yurt, which houses several of Laura’s 15 different looms for textile production.
-With an amazingly spacious feel for a 16-foot diameter and with plenty of natural lighting, the yurt offers a sanctuary for creative imagination and production.
+With an amazingly spacious feel for a 16-foot diameter structure and with plenty of natural lighting, the yurt offers a sanctuary for creative imagination and production.
 Occasionally, tours are available to visit this space and see works in progress.

 MFA in Interdisciplinary Arts, Goddard College (2011)